Ritusani/Ford-GoBike-Analysis/README.md

-# Ford-GoBike-Analysis
-Written Data Analysis Exercise

 # Bike Rental Data - Exploratory Analysis
+_Written Data Analysis Exercise_

 ### By: Ritu Pardasani

-**Link to Tableau Public**
+**Link to Tableau Public** : https://public.tableau.com/profile/ritu.pardasani#!/vizhome/Fordgobike_Analysis/Ford-GobikeRentaAnalysis?publish=yes

+I created some visualizations in tableau and created a story.
+I have published the workbook on Tableau public forum (the link above will take you there).
+I have also uploaded the workbook in the github files, its called as "Fordgobike_Analysis.twb".

 First and foremost step of data analysis is to look at the data.
 I downloaded the file and tried to look at the fields and see what kind of data I have been given.
 The dataset is called as "2017-fordgobike-tripdata" has following fields:

-Trip Duration (seconds)
+1. Trip Duration (seconds)<br>

-Start Time and Date
+2. Start Time and Date<br>

 End Time and Date